-Fircrest and portions of the PAA are provided with wastewater collection services by the City of Fircrest Public Works Department.
-The portions of the PAA that are not served by Fircrest contain single family dwellings served by private septic systems.
+Fircrest is provided with wastewater collection services by the City of Fircrest Public Works Department.
 Refer to Figure U-3 for service area boundaries.
-The majority of Fircrest's service area is on the sewer system, with the primary exceptions being a portion of the West End Addition that was annexed in 1997 and the PAA, where a number of residences use septic systems.
+The majority of Fircrest's service area is on the sewer system, with the primary exceptions being a portion of the West End Addition that was annexed in 1997 and the 2018 annexation, where a number of residences use septic systems.

 The primary components of Fircrest's sanitary sewer system are 32 miles of sewer main and six lift stations.
 The lift stations pump wastewater against gravity to overcome elevation gains on the route to a Tacoma Public Utilities treatment plant.
-Wastewater is conveyed to a Tacoma treatment plant outside of Fircrest and its PAA.
+Wastewater is conveyed to a Tacoma treatment plant outside of Fircrest.